CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Mariadb/README.md

 * Readme and schema added
 * Testing method doesn't use the idempotency, because of CI

+### 202311-11: Prepare Host and Boolean

+* Prepare host role is now called
+* You can install or not whit a boolean value

 ## Authors

 * Lord Robin Crombez